Orbis-Tertius/.github/profile/README.md

 # Welcome to [Orbis Labs](http://orbisprotocol.com/)

-A cryptography firm building zero-knowledge proofs and blockchain technologies.
+A cryptography firm working on zero-knowledge proofs and blockchain scaling technologies.
 Check our projects:

 - [Orbis](https://github.com/Orbis-Tertius/Orbis): a general-purpose layer 2 zk-rollup on Cardano